 The Career Story of Sharai, Deputy Manager at Blenham House

-I was born and brought up in Zimbabwe and, from a young age, I realised I wanted to help others in the community and one day train to become a nurse.
-In Zimbabwe, nursing career opportunities are very much limited to general nursing but I knew that I wanted to specialise in the care of the elderly and, when the time was right, I started to look further afield.
+I was born and brought up in Zimbabwe.
+From a young age, I realised I wanted to help others in the community and one day train to become a nurse.
+In Zimbabwe, nursing career opportunities are very much limited to general nursing but I knew that I wanted to specialise in the care of the elderly.
+So, when the time was right, I started to look further afield.
 I was attracted to the United Kingdom where I found out that there were many opportunities for nursing across many different specialisms.

 I chose to live in Edinburgh as my sister lived there and worked as a nurse and, of course, the city is so beautiful.
 I love everything about it – except the weather!
-I didn’t know anyone else but that was soon to change when I started my nursing studies at Edinburgh Napier University and, after three years, received a Degree in Mental Health Nursing.
+I didn’t know anyone else but that was soon to change; starting my nursing studies at Edinburgh Napier University and, after three years, received a Degree in Mental Health Nursing.

 Whilst English is my second language, there were some Scottish phrases that took a bit of getting used to.
 For a while I didnae ken who the bairns were!

 After graduating I applied to Randolph Hill Nursing Homes and was pleased to join the Bank Staff team.
 At this time I was also pregnant with my second child so the flexible hours and shifts suited my needs perfectly.

 On my return from maternity leave, I was offered a permanent nursing post with Randolph Hill at Blenham House.
 The shift pattern enabled me to balance work commitments alongside bringing up a young family.
 I was so keen to offer my best nursing skills and continually learn as much as possible as I was excited and impressed with the future career prospects that this company could offer me.
 My mum always taught me to work hard to achieve my goals and become the person I wanted to be.
 She was right!